| | | |

 Instructions

 • Add the overripe bananas to the bowl.
-Use your fork to mash the bananas.
-Squish chunks of banana against the side of the bowl with the tines of the fork to mush up even more.
+Use a fork to mash the bananas as much as possible.
 Stir to combine.

-• Mix in the yogurt and vanilla.
+• Mix the sour cream and vanilla into the banana mixture.
 Stir until smooth.

-• Pour the batter into the prepared loaf tin.
-Smooth the top of the batter lightly with your fork, then sprinkle generously with coarse sugar if using.
-Bake the loaf for 45 to 50 minutes or until an internal temperature reading of 200ºF to 205ºF (93ºC to 96ºC) is reached on a digital thermometer.
-Transfer the loaf to a wire rack for 10 minutes before lifting it out of the tin by the parchment paper handles and onto the rack.
-Remove the parchment paper and cool the banana bread for 30 minutes before slicing.
+• Stir the buckwheat flour mixture into the banana mixture.
+Pour the batter into the prepared loaf tin.
+Smooth the top, then sprinkle generously with coarse sugar if using.
+Bake the loaf for 50 to 55 minutes then transfer the tin to a wire rack for 10 minutes.
+Turn the loaf out of the tin directly onto the rack and cool completely before slicing and serving.

 Recipe Notes